oasisprotocol/docs/docs/node/testnet/upgrade-log.md

    the [Governance documentation] for details on voting for proposals.

-The following steps should be performed only after the network has reached the upgrade network and has halted:
+The following steps should be performed only after the network has reached the upgrade epoch and has halted:

 2. Download the Testnet genesis file published in the [Testnet 2023-10-XX release].